 It is recommended not only for daily use, but also for entertaining guests and as a gift.

-It comes in two colors, black and pink, each in a different size.
+It comes in two colors, emerald green and pink, each in a different size.
 Please choose the one that best fits your hand size.

 - Quantity: 1